tysjosh/-MultitankControlUnity/README.md

 ## Results
 The pictures below show snapshots taken while a user put on the Meta 2 headset to utilize the AR application developed and deployed into it.
-Figure 27,28 and 29 show the Meta views while a user is using the developed AR application to send control signals to the Multitank system.
+Figure below show the Meta views while a user is using the developed AR application to send control signals to the Multitank system.
 The list of what the user is able to do is listed below;